lgarron/dance-hacking/iPad.README.md

-# Dance Hacking on an iPad.
+# Dance Hacking on an iPad

+Would this work on an iPhone?
+Probably.
+Haven't tested.

 ## Important Setup Steps